Mezzky/pokemon-app/README.md

 # Pokemon App

-This web s i t e is give you Information about Pokemon and soon will be Game of Pokemon, Currently, two official features are available:
+This webs i t e is give you Information about Pokemon and soon will be Game of Pokemon, Currently, two official features are available:

 - Pokedex